 - Teach your horse to accept being mounted from a block, stump, fence or anywhere.

-- Only your toe in the stirrup when mounting and dismounting.
+- You should have only your toe in the stirrup when mounting and dismounting.

 - Make it uncomfortable for your horse to walk-off when mounting.
 Make it very comfortable to stand perfectly still.